Post Failure Logging¶

 Usage¶

-postfailurelog [OPTIONS ...]
+undo log [OPTIONS ...]
 RECORDING PROBE_FILE

 The two mandatory command line arguments are RECORDING

-Recording, and PROBE_FILE
+recording, and PROBE_FILE

 , a Post Failure Logging probe file.